iRedlon/jparty/documentation/patch-notes.md

 - Half as many clues for a shorter game
 - More bonuses i.e. more clues that are wager and "all play" (meaning anyone in the game can respond without penalty)

-This mode and other custom settings are completely optional

-## Small But Important
+## Everything Else
+- Overhauled UI with new animations and formatting
+- New options for host narrator voice: the "modern" AI voice and the "classic" screen reader voice.
+Both options are available as masculine or feminine
+- Signatures are visible more often throughout the game and can be edited any time
+- New behavior for tossup clues.
+When multiple players buzz in at once, the player who wins becomes less likely to win the next one
 - New "volume" menu tab to change/mute the volume of music/host voice/sound FX seperately
-- After completing a game, you can return to the lobby with the same players.
-You may of course start over with a fresh slate if you choose
 - New "feedback" menu tab to report bugs, report bad trivia data, and make development suggestions

-## Fun Facts
-- jparty's clue database has about 170000 clues across 20000 categories
+- After completing a game, you have the option of returning to the lobby with the same players